custom-components/pyscript/docs/reference.rst

   sets the current global context to the given name.

-When you exit a Jupyter session, its global context is deleted, which means any triggers, functions, services and variables you created are deleted (HASS state variables survive).
+When you exit a Jupyter session, its global context is deleted, which means any triggers, functions, services, and variables you created are deleted (HASS state variables survive).
 If you switch to a script file's context, then any triggers, functions, services or variables you interactively create there will persist after you exit the Jupyter session.
 However, if you don't update the corresponding script file, whenever the script is modified and automatically reloaded,